 - Your diet

-One of the biggest factors determining how long it will take to grow muscle mass is your age.
+Age is one of the biggest factors determining how long it will take to grow muscle mass.
 Younger people can build muscle mass faster than older people.
 This is because of a few factors, including:

 - Younger people have more fast-twitch muscle fibers.
-These are the muscle fibers that handle explosive movements, and they grow larger and stronger more quickly than slow-twitch muscle fibers.
+These muscle fibers handle explosive movements and grow larger and stronger faster than slow-twitch muscle fibers.

 - Younger people have higher levels of human growth hormone.
 This hormone helps to repair and build muscle tissue.

 - Younger people recover from workouts more quickly.

 Another factor determining how long it will take to grow muscle mass is your experience level.
 Beginners see the quickest gains in muscle mass because their bodies are not used to the stress of lifting weights.
 As your body adapts to the stress of lifting weights, gains will slow down.
 However, even experienced lifters can continue to make gains.
 It just may take longer.

 The weight you’re lifting is also a key factor in how quickly you’ll see results.
 This is because the heavier the weights you’re lifting, the more stress you’re putting on your muscles, and the more they’ll have to grow to handle that stress.

 Another important factor is how often you’re working out.
 If you’re working out daily, your muscles will have less time to recover and grow between workouts.

 So it’s important to give your muscles at least 48 hours of rest in between workouts to allow them to recover and grow.
 You should see better results with the proper rest if using the best muscle-building exercises.

 Finally, your diet is also a key factor in how quickly you’ll see results.
 Eating a diet high in protein will help your muscles recover and grow.
 Eating a diet high in calories will also help, as you need to consume more calories than you’re burning to gain weight.